architsharma97/MNIST/README.md

 THEANO_FLAGS='floatX=float32, device=cuda' python dni_classification.py 1 /path/to/stored/weights/
 ```

-For the MNIST Classification, a simple 3-layer NN neural network.
-Two routines are possible: Using the standard backpropagation and using synthetic gradients.
+For the MNIST Classification, a simple 3-layer NN neural network is trained.
+Two routines are possible: Using the standard backpropagation or using synthetic gradients.